SaurabhIndi/unet-segmentation/README.md

       * **`scripts/evaluate.py`**: Uses these metrics to quantify the performance of the trained U-Net on a test sequence.
 It calculates IoU (pixel-wise), and crucially, Rand Index and Rand Error for instance-level comparison.
       * **Future Metric (Placeholder):** A placeholder for **Warping Error** in `utils/metrics.py` indicates a potential future enhancement for more comprehensive temporal tracking evaluation.

+**Segmentation Output Visualization:**
+This image compares the original image, binarized ground truth, and the U-Net's predicted segmentation, allowing for visual assessment of segmentation quality.

 -----

 ### Phase 5: Core Architectural Adherence & Retraining (Implemented ✅)